Behind the Artist: David Najar

 “Sometimes we have a title—I am a man, I have this job—but we are not just the title, we can be many things,” Najar says.

-To add a work by David Najar to your collection, contact one of our gallery consultants at (800) 521-9654 ext.
-4 during business hours or email email@example.com for inquiries after hours.
+To add a work by David Najar to your collection, attend one of our exciting online auctions or contact one of our gallery consultants at (800) 521-9654 ext.
+4 during business hours or email firstname.lastname@example.org for inquiries after hours.